 The Port Aux Barques lighthouse and nearby Life-Saving Station were almost destroyed in the 1881 fire that swept across the thumb.
 This site is known for its paranormal activity.
 Tourists have reported seeing a mysterious form pull back curtains on the second story of the empty lighthouse.
 Some say this story goes back to the 1930s and that a former housekeeper haunts the main house.
 Haunted And Spooky Sites To Visit In Michigan’s Thumb.

 The area just to the north of Port Huron has a rich history.
-Noted as a strategic chokepoint, the mouth St. Clair River was the gateway to the northern lakes and the rich fur and lumber trade.
-Shipping on the Great Lakes increased in the 1820s and Congress recognized the need for a navigational aid at the mouth of the St. Clair River.
+Noted as a strategic chokepoint, the mouth of St. Clair River was the gateway to the northern lakes and the rich fur and lumber trade.
+Shipping on the Great Lakes increased in the 1820s and Congress recognized the need for navigational aid at the mouth of the St. Clair River.
 Fort Gratiot Light Station – Guarding Southern Lake Huron Since 1829

 At the extreme southern end of Michigan’s Thumb lays the town of Port Huron.
 This lakeside town has close ties to the boating and shipping industry.
 One interesting little site, located in a county park, is the Lightship Huron.
 Lightships are floating lighthouses that could be anchored where it was too deep or impossible to build a lighthouse.